 A few readers will nod smugly and mutter, “I knew that!
 Someone would have to be really dumb not to know that!”
 To them, I ask, “Think back.
 When did you first realize that you knew?
 How long have you known?
 What were you like 10 seconds before you realized how obvious it was?”
 That’s just a little exercise in humility.
 I don’t use it myself, because I’m not humble, but it might work for some people.
 Anyway, here’s what I’ve selected for today.

-Betting and hoping they pass.
+Betting and hoping they fold.

 In limit poker games, most of the time that you bet, you would rather not be called.
 Then why bet? you demand.
 It’s because most of the time that you’re betting with quality hands, your opponents are correct in calling.
 The pot is laying them money odds that justify them continuing to play, despite the odds against them winning.

-Just keep in mind that you’ll usually be happy if everyone passes.
+Just keep in mind that you’ll usually be happy if everyone folds.
 You need an exceptionally powerful hand not to be happy.
 Most of your betting is done with the hope of marginally improving your profit.
 In almost all of those cases, you’re somewhat better off betting, but you’re much better off if you don’t get called.
 Sound strange?
 It’s because the amount of money already in the pot is a bigger prize, if you win it right now, than the average profit you’d make if your opponents called in a million similar situations.

-The simple governing concept here is this: If the call is bad for your opponent, you want him to call; but if it’s good for your opponent, you want him to pass.
+The simple governing concept here is this: If the call is bad for your opponent, you want him to call; but if it’s good for your opponent, you want him to fold.
 Usually, when you bet correctly for value, the bet is good for you and the call is good for your opponent.
-Therefore, you want him to pass.
+Therefore, you want him to fold.
 Only when the bet is good for you and the call is bad for your opponent do you want him to call.